 With an expansive range of topics and projects covered, the Tasmanian Major Projects Conference is shining a light on the most lucrative opportunities in the infrastructure sector.
 Fascinating panel discussions, the latest project updates and high-value networking sessions will bring together industry professionals and key stakeholders for an event not to be missed.

-The 3rd Tasmanian Major Projects Conference will be held on 1st and 2nd of April at the Wrest Point Conference Centre, Hobart.
+The 3rd Tasmanian Major Projects Conference will be held on 28-29 October at the Wrest Point Conference Centre, Hobart.

 Book now with the above promo code to receive 5 per cent off the current booking rate!